hexojs/site/source/docs/themes.md

 ### layout

 Layout folder.
 This folder contains the theme's template files, which define the appearance of your website.
-Hexo provides the [Swig] template engine.
-You can install plugins to support alternative engines such as [EJS], [Haml] or [Jade].
+Hexo provides the [Swig] template engine by default, but you can easily install additional plugins to support alternative engines such as [EJS], [Haml] or [Jade].
 Hexo chooses the template engine based on the file extension of the template.
 For example:

 ``` plain
 layout.ejs   - uses EJS